bare-metal-edu/assignment-digital-logic/docs/report.md

 ## Speculation

 > Describe your approach to wiring the circuit you derived.
-How did you use gates and/or transistors?
+How did you use gates and/or transistors differently
+> than when you constructed the `Majority Circuit`?

 `TODO`

-> The assignment contained a small note about wiring.
-What did you observe about challenges with wiring?
-> What kinds of tips would you give someone approaching this problem for the first time?
+> In what ways is this circuit _more complicated_ than the `Majority Circuit`?

 `TODO`